circuitsyn/ALL_Pub/README.md

 >Here, Should the user choose, is the process to become part of the Lending Libraries community.
 Each user is asked for full name, user name of their choosing, and password.
 This allows for consistent access to products that are functionally relevant for each user and require less time to fine when directly linked to their personal profile.
 >
 >After clicking 'Sign Up', the page slides over to the login page where they can access their profile page and setup their attributes.
+>
+>Should there be any issues there are prompts to warn users as to why that may be.
+Currently blank information as well as unmatched passwords are used as validation checks.

 ## Log In
 ![Log In Page](Images/LoginNew.png)